stanleyctg/Finmulation/README.md

 5 weeks to complete before moving into market predictions.
 Weekly agendas:
 Week1: Prepare all the pages.
 Allow user to search for symbols, and display price of each stock with quantity and buy button.
 (Done)
 Week2: Complete buy function and add it to the purchase history and stocks owned page.
 At this point should start on database.
+(Done)
 Week3: Complete sell function and performance chart.
+(Done)
-Week4: Complete login system
+Week4: Complete code design.
+(Done)
-Week5: Additional styling
+Week5: Additional styling.
+(Done)

+Phase 2:
+Implement predicting model for stock trends.